 Angular modules

-NOTE: see for a brief explanation of modules load strategy.
-See also , recommended reading with examples!
+NOTE: see this article for a brief explanation of modules load strategy.
+See also this article, recommended reading with examples!

 In an Angular app, its very common to create some feature modules (apart from Core